apache/arrow-rs/CONTRIBUTING.md

 cargo +stable fmt --all -- --check
 ```

+## Breaking Changes

+Our [release schedule] allows breaking API changes only in major releases.
+This means that if your PR has a breaking API change, it should be marked as
+`api-change` and it will not be merged until development opens for the next
+major release.

+[release schedule]: README.md#release-versioning-and-schedule

 ## Clippy Lints

 We recommend using `clippy` for checking lints during development.
 While we do not yet enforce `clippy` checks, we recommend not introducing new `clippy` errors or warnings.